Hughes Rudd: College years and wartime Army service

-Rudd attended the University of Missouri from 1938 to 1941 before enlisting in the U.S. Army during World War II.
+Rudd attended the University of Missouri from 1938 to 1941 where he was a member of the Missouri Alpha chapter of Sigma Alpha Epsilon before enlisting in the U.S. Army during World War II.
 Flying Piper Cubs as an artillery spotter pilot in Africa and Europe, Rudd earned a Purple Heart, six Air Medals and a Silver Star.

 News career

 Print journalism beginnings

 Following World War II, Rudd began his journalism career writing for several newspapers, including the Kansas City Star, the Minneapolis Tribune and the Rock Springs (Wyo.)
 Daily Rocket and Sunday Miner.

 Television news career

 Rudd got his first position at CBS News as a writer through the influence of his friend Walter Cronkite.
 Rudd reported from around the world, including tours as a correspondent in Bonn, Berlin, and Moscow.
 He was an anchor of the CBS Morning News from 1973 to 1977 when the CBS morning news program was more of a news summary similar to the format of The CBS Evening News with Walter Cronkite.
 At times, Rudd was paired with various other CBS anchors, including, briefly in 1973, Sally Quinn, and later, Bruce Morton and Richard Threlkeld, the latter two based in Washington.

 In the middle of 1979, Rudd was recruited to ABC News by Roone Arledge.
 Human-interest stories, especially humorous or touching show-ender stories, became his hallmark.
 One of his assignments was as announcer for ABC's Wide World of Sports.